HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/capital_budgeting.md

 The first step is to determine the **incremental earnings** of a project.

+**Incremental Earnings** is the amount by which the firm's earnings is expected to change as a result of the investment decision.

 ## Incremental Earnings Forecast

 **straight line depreciation** is where the asset's cost less any salvage value is divided equally over its estimated useful life time.

 **interest** is usually not included in the calculation to separate a firm's financing decisions from the investment decision.

-This is **unlevered net income**
+**unlevered net income** is net income without interest associated with debt.

 **unlevered net income** = EBIT x (1 - Marginal Tax Rate)

+**marginal corporate tax rate** is the tax rate it will pay on an incremental dollar of pre-tax income.

 ## Indirect Effects on Incremental Earnings